MCP Server (Legacy Version)¶

 Open Cherry Studio and start configuring the foundational large model service.

-This example uses Volcengine to configure the API key.
+Here, using Volcengine as an example, configure the API key.

 Configure TrueWatch MCP Service¶